Epochex/MLOps_Kubeflow_DRST/README.md

 ![Infra Overview](<docs/Overall_overview.png>)
 ## 1.1 Overview of Infra
 This work builds upon a dual-system infrastructure:

-> NFV system: models the software data plane and service function chains (SFCs), enabling the analysis of network-level performance characteristics such as throughput, latency, and contention.
+- **NFV system** — models the software data plane and service function chains (SFCs), enabling the analysis of network-level performance characteristics such as throughput, latency, and contention.

-> MLOps system: relies on Kubernetes and its core features to orchestrate model training, serving, and adaptive updates, ensuring scalability and automation in the learning pipeline.
+- **MLOps system** — relies on Kubernetes and its core features to orchestrate model training, serving, and adaptive updates, ensuring scalability and automation in the learning pipeline.

 By integrating NFV-based performance modeling with a Kubernetes-based MLOps stack, the overall framework jointly captures system-level contention and provides a non-intrusive, learning-driven performance analysis.